 4. Get rid of the lists.

 One of the things I see in artist statements that makes me want to take a delete key to them is the overuse of adjectives.
 Lists of descriptors are a rampant virus in artist statements.
 Get rid of them!

-If you have more than 2 commas in your statement, ask yourself what can be eliminated.
+If you have more than 2 or 3 commas in your statement, ask yourself what can be eliminated.